Listen to this post instead!

 Let me take a moment to explain what it really means to “back it up”, and how using this mantra can help you too.

 When a patient comes to us with a complaint, we want to help them feel better as quickly as possible.
-It’s tempting to look at their diagnosis, or their most pressing symptom, and try to head it off at the pass with some miracle nutrient or protocol.
+It’s tempting to look at her diagnosis, or her most pressing symptom, and try to head it off at the pass with some miracle nutrient or protocol.
 (Hair loss…must be a B vitamin deficiency—what’s the best brand?
 Bloating… must be SIBO—where do I find the best SIBO protocol?
 New Lupus diagnosis… who has the best information on this condition that I can implement for my client?)

 Think of it this way: How many recipes can you find for chocolate cake?